DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 * ...

 Note: Deployment mess, immutability, declarative rollout, self-healing, decoupling, easy scaling, microservice-ready, separation of concerns

 ---

 ## What we we'll cover today

-* Introduction to all of the major components which are somewhat involved in running a Kubernetes Cluster
+* Introduction to all of the major components which are somewhat involved in running a Kubernetes cluster
-* Installation of a basic multi-node Kubernetes Cluster
+* Installation of a basic multi-node Kubernetes cluster
-* Deploying a simple flask Web Application on our Kubernetes Cluster
+* Deploying a simple Flask web application on our Kubernetes cluster

 ---

 ## What we won't cover today

 * Further aspects of High Availability (HA)
-* Deep dive into internals of Kubernetes (alternative SDN Solutions, Security aspects)
+* Deep dive into internals of Kubernetes (alternative SDN solutions, security aspects)
-* Advanced Topics like Logging, Cloud Deployment, Monitoring
+* Advanced topics like logging, cloud deployment, monitoring
-* Special Ingress Controllers ( except traefik :) )
+* Special ingress controllers ( except Traefik :) )

 ---

 ## A Brief introduction how a Kubernetes cluster looks like
 <img style="height: 500px;" src="images/kubeover.svg"/>

 ---

 ## Installation methods

 * Docker4mac only - now comes with Kubernetes built-in (dead easy)
 * Minikube (super easy)
 * Kubeadm (so-so, we'll see :) )
-* From Scratch (pita)
+* From scratch (pita)
 * Tons of cloud-enabled solutions, terraform, ansible modules (ymmv)
-* Several Ready-to-use offers (AKS, EKS,...)
+* Several ready-to-use offers (AKS, EKS, ...)

 https://kubernetes.io/docs/setup/pick-right-solution/

 ---

 ## Prepare Docker installation
-###### this needs to be done on all of your droplets
+###### this needs to be done on all of your Droplets

 ```bash
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | \